The specific principles, conventions, rules and practices applied by a company in preparing and presenting its financial statements.

-A measure of underlying profitability which excludes any distortions from one-off items, market volatility and accounting treatments that are not reflective of a company's performance in its reporting period.
+A measure of underlying profitability which excludes the impacts of one-off items, market volatility and accounting treatments that are not reflective of a company's performance in its reporting period.

 An investment firm specialising in offering specific services to a select number of individuals (term is interchangeable with "boutique").

-An accountancy term for the gradual reduction in value of an asset caused by the passage of time based on writing off the asset over its projected life.
-If the reduction in value is not solely related to time, the effect is described as depreciation.
+An accountancy term for the gradual reduction in value of an intangible asset caused by the passage of time based on writing off the asset over its projected life.

 Annual General Meeting (AGM)